klizhentas/notes/culture.md

 This is a good way to signal that company cares about people being polite and professinal to each other.

-I would argue again, that these should not be some differentiating company culture principles, but these are in fact basic society moral principles reinforced by companies that care and translated to work environment terms.
+I would argue again, that these are not differentiating company culture principles, but are in fact basic society moral principles reinforced by companies that care and translated to work environment terms.

-I think that many companies get away with their corporate cultures, because they simply pick (semi-randomly) one of the basic society principles, translate it to tech corporate speak and declare it a corporate culture core value.
+I think that many companies get away with their corporate cultures, because they simply pick (semi-randomly) basic society principles, translate them to tech corporate speak and declare them corporate culture core values.

 People who work at those companies of course agree with not hiring jerks, avoiding bullshit or caring about customers and choose to ignore the usual corporate speak while focusing on their daily jobs.

-That was I was doing many times in my career anyways.
+Thats what I was doing many times in my career anyways.